abajwa-hw/single-view-demo/README.md

   ```
   - Otherwise, to install Zeppelin on a cluster (or older sandbox) follow steps to: [install Zeppelin via Ambari](https://github.com/hortonworks-gallery/ambari-zeppelin-service).
 In this case, this notebook will automatically be installed as one of the demo notebooks.

+- Now run through the 'Single view demo' notebook:
+  - launch Zeppelin UI on your sandbox/cluster e.g. http://sandbox.hortonworks.com:9995
+  - open the "Single view" notebook
+  - run the setup steps
-- Now launch Zeppelin on your sandbox/cluster, open the "Single view" notebook and follow the instructions there and execute the cells one by one
+  - execute the cells one by one

 #### Manual Lab